Dune (card game): Gameplay

 Players take the role of minor houses vying for entry into the Landsraad.
 They are sponsored in this effort by one of six Great Houses/Factions (House Atreides, Bene Gesserit Sisterhood, House Corrino, the Fremen, House Harkonnen, and the Spacing Guild), and must choose one Homeworld, as well as a number of unique Allies and Holdings to make up their Imperial Deck.
 Players also have a House Deck containing non-unique cards that represent their Aides, Personnel, Equipment, Plans and Tactics (random Event cards may also be included in the House Deck).

 The Judge of the Change expansion introduced three new Factions (the Spice Miner's Guild, the Water Seller's Union, and the Dune Smugglers), and the Thunder at Twilight expansion contained modified House Atreides, House Corrino and House Harkonnen starter sets (reflecting the period in the Dune novel when House Atreides took possession of Arrakis from the Harkonnen).
+Thunder at Twilight also added the 'program ventures' and 'nexus events' card types.

 Each player begins the game with a homeworld and small amount of solaris, the currency of the Imperium.
 Players compete over Imperial Deck Allies and Holdings through an auction-style mechanic, while House Deck resources are paid for and deployed from a player's hand.

 Players attack one another through Intrigue, Battle, Arbitration, and Dueling Rites to gain political standing and wealth.
 Allies and Aides can only participate in a particular Rite if they have the Talent for it (displayed on their card).
 When a player uses a deployed Ally or Aide to attack or defend, they must Tap that card and it cannot be used again until the next turn.
 This may leave the player open to an attack from another player, so it becomes important to have multiple elements of attack and defense deployed at all times.
 Also, Tactic cards make it possible for one player to interfere with an attack occurring between two other players and influence the outcome without using any of the interfering player's Allies or Aides.
 Allies and Aides that are defeated in an attack are usually not removed from play but are turned face down, and may be resurrected after a few turns.

 The mystical elements of Prophecy and Bene Gesserit Weirding ways can also be utilized to significantly further one's agenda.
 Victory can be gained once a player's House accumulates 10 or more spice units and 10 or more Favor points.